tsoding/4at/README.md

 Simple Multi-User Chat.

-*The code has fallen to "Rewrite it in Rust" deceased.
+*The code has fallen to "Rewrite it in Rust" disease.
 You can find the legacy Go version in [./legacy-go-version](./legacy-go-version) if you still need it*

 ## Quick Start